JakeSteam/blog-programming/_posts/2018-09-06-dynamically-preventing-scrolling-on-selected-viewpager-pages.md

     - ViewPager
 ---

 ViewPagers are an extremely powerful UI tool that by default can be swiped left and right freely.
-In some cases however, it can be useful to prevent the user swiping in certain directions on certain pages, i.e. a “LockableViewPager”.
+In some cases however, it can be useful to prevent the user swiping in certain directions on certain pages, i.e. a "LockableViewPager".
 For example, the first 2 pages might have to be passed programmatically, and then all other pages can be navigated between freely.

 This article will implement determining and changing at any time the current permitted swipe direction(s) (left, right, both, neither) using a custom ViewPager, concluding with a full use case.
 The end result of this article is also available as a [Gist](https://gist.github.com/JakeSteam/d69275118bd47984e94ee40d00aee219).